If you’re in the market to buy a sewing machine, then get ready to be amazed.

 - Sew a buttonhole.
 You want a machine that makes a pretty buttonhole.

-- Finally, sew through at least three to nine layers of denim.
+- Finally, sew through at least four to nine layers of denim.
 Did it do so smoothly and without a hitch?
 Or, did is sputter and stall?
 If it sputtered and stalled, I would suggest you continue searching.

 These four tests will give you firsthand knowledge of how the sewing machine will handle your preferred fabrics and the stitch quality it produces.